Stadium Rodney Parade

 Time at Club:

-Newport County have appointed Graham Westley as their new manager, with the former Peterborough boss replacing the sacked Warren Feeney in the dugout.
+Newport County appointed Graham Westley as their manager in October 2016, with the former Peterborough boss replacing the sacked Warren Feeney in the dugout.
 Feeney was sacked following a poor start to the season, and it's now up to Westley to pick up the pieces and change the club's fortunes.

 Newport won the Welsh Cup back in 1980, and went on to impressively reach the quarter-finals of the UEFA Cup Winner's Cup.
 However, the end of the 80s was a disaster, with the club suffering relegation from the Football League (1988), before subsequently going out of business a year later.
 The club reformed shortly after but were forced to begin life down in the Hellenic League, which was four divisions below the Football League.